 Examples of these are evident in each Year group:

-Year 1 – In History, pupils learn about Toys through the ages and this is linked to English writing.
+Year 1 – In History, pupils learn about Toys through the ages linked to English writing.

 Year 2- In History, Year 2 pupils study the Great Fire of London and use this to write a newspaper report in English.

 Year 3- In Year 3 learn about the River Nile and link this to their History topic in Ancient Egypt.